Menopause Symptoms That Aren’t Always Talked About

 How to treat the symptom:

 -Slow down.
-It’s difficult to stop everything in life.
+It’s difficult to stop everything in life, of course.
 But if you're struggling with dizzy spells, try to find a way to alter your schedule to give yourself a break midday, and prioritize getting your 8 hours of sleep.

 What does perimenopausal anxiety look like?: